lrvick/lrvick/posts/20120224191558-Accessibly_Importing_vCards_From_QR_Codes.md

 be sure to test a lot of phones if you try to make sure their cameras can pick it up.

-The only way I could get this method to work well on an average printer, was to include only the bare essentials in the vCard.
+The only way I could get this method to work well on an average quality printer, was to include only the bare essentials in the vCard.
 Name, phone, email.
 Anything more than that and the QR tends to end up too large.

-This brings us to the reality, that embedding anything much longer than a URL or a very small vCards is probably going to result in a QR code too dense to be read clearly by most smart phones, if printed with a lower-end printer, or or from any distance.
+This brings us to the reality, that embedding anything much longer than a URL or a very small vCard is probably going to result in a QR code too dense to be read clearly by most smart phones, if printed with a lower-end printer, or from any distance.

 At this point I thought to myself "Ok, so I will just put the vCard file on my server and link to it".